NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 export const ProjectsCenterAppId: string = id;
 ```

-The above code registers the application with the GDC Portal.
+The above code registers the application with the GDC Data Portal.
 The `createGdcAppWithOwnStore` function takes a number of
 arguments:

 * `App`: React.ComponentType - The application component